yanchenko-igor/dhh-system-engineering/README.md

 - [Deployment, Service and Autoscaling](kubernetes/examples/deployment_service): A simple example of a Kubernetes deployment, different service types and a horizontal pod autoscaler.

+- [Helm templating](kubernetes/examples/helm): A simple example using Helm to template Kubernetes resources.

 ## Other useful tools

 #### Keymaker